mikolka9144/TTW/docs/ttw/Getting started.md

 This folder contains all non-code assets of your mod.
 If you're working with already existing mod, then that's the place for all the files of the mod.

+Think of it as a "base" for your mod to which then you can add thinhs by either writing code, or putting .fnfc files into `fnfc_files`.

-It's also possible to put there ".hxc" files (more on that later)
+It's still possible to put additional .hxc files into `mod_base/scripts` like custom song events or scripts you find on the internet, which you want to use.

 ## `mod_base/data` folder

 This folder houses all data related things of your mod.
-For most of them you can simply create a file "<id>.json" and use included json scemas to create said object (for now works with levels,stages and characters).
+For most of them you can simply create a json file in a desired sub-folder and use included json scemas to create said data object (for now works with levels,stages and characters).

 ## `fnfc_files` folder

 This folder stores all songs used by the mod in `.fnfc` format.
-You don't necessary have to use it, but will make editing songs in FNF's chart editor much easier.
+Those get compiled with the rest of your code.

+You are still able to manually extract necessary files, but it's recommended to avoid doing that (mostly due to cleanness and ease of editing).

+You can also create sub-directories for your songs.
+It doesn't any other purpouse than letting you structure your songs.

 ## `source/mod` folder